sandbuuk/base-ui-nectary-skin/docs/shell/src/pages/Intro/index.md

 // App
 ```

-Or a custom one for the Shell/MFE use case, see [mfe-helper-react](https://gitlab.com/sinch/sinch-projects/applications/teams/core/core-npm-packages/-/tree/main/packages/mfe-helper-react) as an example for more details:
+Or a custom one for the Shell/MFE use case:

 ```js
 import { setNectaryRegistry } from '@sinch-engage/nectary/utils'